-- The student has been admitted as a Declared Student prior to or during the semester in which the requirements of the degree or certificate are completed; - The student has completed all of the requirements of the degree or certificate program; - The student has completed the total credit requirements of the degree or certificate program; - The student has a cumulative grade point average of 2.00 or higher; and - The student has successfully completed at least 12 credit hours of course work required for the degree or certificate program at the College.
+- The student has been admitted as a Declared Student prior to or during the semester in which the requirements of the degree or certificate are completed; - The student has completed all of the requirements of the degree or certificate program; NOTE: A single course cannot be used to satisfy more than one course requirement in a program. - The student has completed the total credit requirements of the degree or certificate program; - The student has a cumulative grade point average of 2.00 or higher; and - The student has successfully completed at least 12 credit hours of course-work required for the degree or certificate program at the College.
 A student should apply for a degree or certificate before the sixth (6th) week of the semester during which the student expects to complete all requirements for the degree or certificate.